Will-McD/ENSTvisualise/README.md

   WITHOUT THE DO_IT_ALL FUNCTION:

 The functions within this repository used to create the mp4 files rely on defining two global variables and the updating of two-three global lists.
-Therefore if not using the do_it_all function define the global intigers Global.L and Global.nmax prior to using other functions.
+Therefore if not using the do_it_all function define the global integers Global.L and Global.nmax prior to using other functions.
 Usually defined as:  Global.L = 3*R_200 & Global.nmax = 6 or 7

 Global.L is the total side length of the adaptive mesh used, it is defined as three times the virial radius of the halo at redshift zero.
 This allows for the irregular shape or lack of ellipticity within some halos by capturing just outside of the virial radius.
 The virial radius is calculated in Mpc/h, which is the simulation unit used in SURFS.

 Global.nmax is the maximum level or highest layer of the adaptive mesh used, therefore a higher value will result in a more refined mesh and an increased maximum resolution.
-However there is rarely a need to use a Global.nmax above 6, as a higher value is only required if it is going to be used, otherwise it increases computational time with no benifits.
-Higher levels of the mesh are used when the layer below it is fully occupied in a way that allows for the calculation of enstrophy, therefore moer dense halos will occupy higher layers of the adaptive mesh than less dense halos.
+However there is rarely a need to use a Global.nmax above 6, as a higher value is only required if it is going to be used, otherwise it increases computational time with no benefits.
+Higher levels of the mesh are used when the layer below it is fully occupied in a way that allows for the calculation of enstrophy, therefore more dense halos will occupy higher layers of the adaptive mesh than less dense halos.
 As an example a Global.nmax value of 5 will produce an adaptive mesh with the most refined grid being (3^(5-1) = 81) 81x81x81 cells.
 Therefore each cell has a side length of Global.L/81 at redshift = 0.
 Computational time can be reduced through a reduced Global.nmax, however this will lead to a reduced maximum resolution given the layers above the lower Global.nmax being used would be occupied.